leanprover-community/blog/posts/simprocs-intro.md

 ```

 ### Many more applications!

-At the end of this blog post, we will see how to build step by step a simproc for computing a variant of `List.range` when the parameter is a natural number.
+At the end of this blog post, we will see how to build step by step a simproc for computing a variant of `List.range` when the parameter is a natural number literal.

-## Analogues

 ## Limitations of the design